lankydan/rust-web-with-rocket/rust-web-with-rocket.md

     people::router::create_routes();
 }
 ```
 All `main` does is load in the environment variables and starts Rocket by calling `create_routes`.
+The rest of this file just pulls in a load of crates so they don't need to be scattered throughout the rest of the code.

 Now you can rest.
 That was a pretty long post.
 I'd write a conclusion but honestly, I'm tired and don't want to write anymore.
 So for a short summary, in this post we have created a simple REST API using Rocket to run an application server that responds to requests and used Diesel to connect to a database to manage the state of the application.